 Budgeting and saving

-Budgeting and saving is important, it allows you to build up your money to help you to pay for your bills or days out.
+Budgeting and saving is important.
+It means you can build up your money to help you to pay for your bills or days out.

 • less likely to end up in debt